The Best Compost Tea Brewer On The Market

-Even compost tea guru Elaine Ingham of Soil FoodWeb Inc. recommends the KIS brewer as being one of the best brewers.
+Even compost tea guru Elaine Ingham of Soil FoodWeb Inc. says the KIS brewers are among the best brewers:

 Using the KIS starter foods and compost, we have never seen the KIS brewer have a problem maintaining aeration.
 Even if “poor compost” has been used, where E.coli and other pathogens were in high numbers, these problem organisms have been dropped to less than detectable levels by the proper use of this machine.”

 “From the instant I got my KIS brewer, I knew it was going to be fun.
 The instructions were so simple that I set it up in about three minutes and turned it on before I went to bed.
 I used the tea in our greenhouse the very next morning (14 hours later instead of 12, but that was only because I slept in!).
 It was a fine looking brew with a great smell, good feel, and excellent color.